Wh014M/crypto-watcher/readme.md

 7) Xlm - Stellar

-Programed in python with pysimplegui.
+Programed in python with PySimpleGUI.

 How it works: